grbeno/grbeno.github.io/pages/dj_llmlang.md

 ```
 pip install djangorestframework
 ```
 Add 'rest-framework' to the `INSTALLED_APPS`.
-And the next setup to the end of the file:
+And the next initial setup to the end of the file:
 ```python
 # config/settings.py